rohit12crj/Study-Notes/Prometheus/notes.md

 What is the difference between rate() and irate()? rate() calculates the per-second average rate over the entire range window — it's smoother and better for alerting. irate() uses only the last two data points — it's more responsive to spikes, better for graphing.

+since the tsdb stores data for only 15 days .if i want to querry data from 30 days back how can i do it

+i want to get alerted if cpu utilization of a pod exceeds 80 % in eks cluster using prometheus . how can i do it